Athena (Marvel Comics): Powers and abilities

-Athena possesses the conventional powers of the Olympian gods including superhuman strength, speed, agility, reflexes and stamina, the inability to age upon reaching adulthood as a sign of true immortality, immunity to terrestrial diseases and harm from conventional means and a regenerative ability that heals wounds rapidly should she indeed be injured, although she cannot regrow limbs.
-Even on Earth, she appears to still possess the power of immortality, as she survived a massive explosion caused by Pythagoras Dupree that was sufficient to annihilate an entire town, and her physical durability and resilience is such that Athena is bulletproof, more resistant to harm than even gods such as Apollo and Hermes and as much so as Ares.
+Athena is highly adept at multiple forms of combat both armed and unarmed, possessing fighting skills eclipsing those of even gods as her brother Hercules.
+She possesses the conventional powers of the Olympian gods including superhuman strength, speed, agility, reflexes and stamina, agelessness, immunity to terrestrial diseases and harm from conventional means and a healing factor.
 Athena is significantly stronger than the average Olympian female and somewhat stronger than the average Olympian male.
-Even on Earth, after many months, Athena has shown herself to retain some degree of superhuman strength, such as hurling her mace with such force it causes an explosion on a highly advanced Atlantean aircraft.
+Even on Earth, after many months, Athena has shown herself to retain some degree of superhuman strength.